 - 1. Completion of a bachelor's degree preferably in the field of studies or a related field of studies to the master's program you are applying to.
 (If your undergraduate degree was in teaching and you are applying to the M.Ed. please include your Praxis I and Praxis II Scores.) - 2.
-Cumulative GPA of 2.75 or higher. - 3.
+Cumulative GPA of 2.75 or higher.
+Students with poor GPAs lower than 2.75 should still apply if interested in attending graduate school.
+Applicants should use their Personal Statement to highlight their accomplishments.
+Applications will be reviewed by program faculty on a case-bycase basis.
+Students with a good record of research and work experience may still be accepted even though their cumulative GPA may be lower than admission standards. - 3.
 Demonstration of readiness for graduate school and research evident in the applicant's Personal Statement, their Letters of Recommendation and Evaluation, and the applicant's Resume or Curriculum Vita. - 4.
 Applicants must complete and pass a background check.